-The Company achieved 2022 Adjusted EBITDA of \$29.9 million (resulting in an Adjusted EBITDA Target Multiplier of 99%) and 2022 Bookings of 271.6 million (resulting in a Bookings Target Multiplier of 101%).
-Such performance yielded a performance multiplier for our annual cash incentive for named executive officers of 100% and final bonus payouts of \$600,000, \$300,000, \$270,000, and \$150,000 for Messrs.
+The Company achieved 2023 Adjusted EBITDA of \$40 million as described above (resulting in an Adjusted EBITDA Target Multiplier of 83%) and 2023 Bookings of \$272 million (resulting in a Bookings Target Multiplier of 52%).
+The Company experienced six recordable safety incidents, which was below the threshold to require any safety modifier adjustment.
+Such performance yielded a final performance multiplier for our annual cash incentive for named executive officers of 74% and final bonus payouts of \$466,200, \$248,640, \$224,960, and \$139,860 for Messrs.
 Bird, McClure, Webster and Underwood, respectively.